hmlendea/backgammon-by-horatiu/README.md

-# BackgammonByHoratiu
+# Backgammon, by Horatiu!

-Open-source reimplementation of one of the oldest backgammon games for Windows
+Open-source reimplementation of one of the oldest backgammon games for Windows!